APB (1987 video game): Atari Lynx

 The Atari Lynx version was reviewed by CVG in their August 1991 issue, giving the game a score of 88 out of 100.
 Robert A. Jung also reviewed the game on the Lynx, calling it "decent adaptation of the original game" and that "The gameplay is fair, and is enhanced by some very appropriate and entertaining sound and graphics."
 Giving a rating of 8.5 out of 10.
 Raze Magazine also reviewed the game in their September 1991 issue.
 Julian Boardman liked the colorful, cartoony graphics and sounds and found the game funny, but after a while irritating.
 He also found the game quite tricky to master and gave a score of 83%.
+Electronic Gaming Monthly was less approving of the title.
+The four reviewers gave it scores of 6, 6, 5, and 6 for an average of 5.75 out of 10.
+Repetitive gameplay, failing to fully utilize the capabilities of the Lynx, and scaling down the features of the arcade game where complaints leveled against it.

 Legacy

 The game came to the GameCube, PlayStation 2 and Xbox as part of Midway Arcade Treasures 2 and to Microsoft Windows as part of Midway Arcade Treasures Deluxe Edition.
 It was released again as part of the compilation Midway Arcade Origins in 2012.